Safety is everything, and it all starts with wearing the right life jacket.

 - Store life jackets in a well-ventilated area, and let them drip dry first

 - Check life jackets each season for any loose fastenings, rips or tears

 Note: Do not lay jackets in direct sunlight or heat, as this can eventually affect their buoyancy.

 Safety is everything to us at BOATsmart!.
-Make sure that every boat and personal watercraft operator is legally — and responsibly — able to be on the water.
-In Florida, everyone born after January 1, 1988, must have a Boating Safety ID Card to operate a boat of 10 horsepower or more legally.
-In addition, operators must have their photo ID.
+Always make sure that every boat and personal watercraft operator around is legally — and responsibly — able to be on the water.
+In New York, almost every boater is legally required to have a valid New York boating license.
+In fact, by 2025, all persons of all ages will be required to have a valid license in New York.

 By using BOATsmart! as your boating safety education provider, you’ll be prepared for any water adventure that comes your way.
-With animated and narrated lessons built to capture your attention and root in your memory, our courses are perfect for each boater’s age.
+With animated and narrated lessons built to capture your attention and root in your memory, our courses are perfect for each and every age of boater.
 As a Coast Guard and NASBLA-approved boating educator, we’re the best choice for an efficient, accredited and info-packed boating safety education course.